 After a busy day exploring the park, you’ll want to refuel with some food and drink.

 For a traditional park café experience, head to the Garden Tea Room which offers hot and cold food as well as tea, coffee and cakes.
-For high quality, ethically-produced products from local suppliers, head to the MAC Arts Centre. which serves everything from burgers and pizzas to stews and salads.
-If you just want a quick drink, hear to the Arena Bar for range of alcoholic and non-alcoholic beverages.
+For high quality, ethically-produced products from local suppliers, head to the MAC Arts Centre.
+From burgers and pizzas to stews and salads, you’ll find a wide range of tasty treats at the MAC café.
+If you just want a quick drink, head to the Arena Bar for range of alcoholic and non-alcoholic beverages.